Current DVM Students

 • Peer mentorship programs

-• Access to an on-site financial counselor through support from the Alabama and Kentucky Veterinary Medical Associations
+• Access to a certified financial planner through support from the Alabama and Kentucky Veterinary Medical Associations

 • Facilitates annual third-year student White Coat Ceremony which honors the transition of professional students moving from classroom and laboratory to clinical education.